cytomine/cytomine/CONTRIBUTING.md

 2. Write some code

-    Implement your feature, fix, or improvement following the project guidelines.
+    Implement your feature, fix, or improve following the project guidelines.

 3. Push your code